Make a Trendy Double Exposure Effect in Photoshop

 Watch how to do a double exposure in Photoshop with this video from the Envato Tuts+ YouTube channel:

 You may also like our free course on making a double exposure effect in Photoshop.
-Try out!
+Try it out!

 Try this amazing Double Exposure Photoshop Action from Envato Elements to create a double exposure effect with a few clicks.
 Add a wonderful double exposure effect to your image in seconds.
-After it’s finished, add a color tone or gradient to your composition, and you’re done!
+After it’s finished, add a tone or gradient to your composition, and you’re done!

 Double Exposure Photoshop Action on Envato ElementsDouble Exposure Photoshop Action on Envato ElementsDouble Exposure Photoshop Action on Envato Elements